Convict Ship Experiment - 1804

 Near 200 female convicts have just been put on board the Experiment, bound for New.
 South Wales, who, from the account given of them by the humane and vigilant Mr. Kirby, we apprehend will not contribute much to the reformation of their colonial sisters.
 These abandoned unfortunate wretches, through a principle of humanity, are allowed to walk the decks, where they parade, dressed in all the finery of their former depredations; and their behaviour is so shamefully indecent, and their conversation so abominably gross, that the settlers' wives nor daughters, can have the benefit of the air without hearing their shocking language

-William Cox, son of William Cox of NSW Corps and of Clarendon, appear on a List of Persons with permission to proceed to NSW as Settlers dated 30 March 1803, aged 14 & 13 sailed on the Experiment.
+William Cox and James Cox, sons of Captain William Cox of NSW Corps and of Clarendon, appear on a List of Persons with permission to proceed to NSW as Settlers dated 30 March 1803, aged 14 & 13 sailed on the Experiment.
 William Cox jun., purchased a commission in the New South Wales Corps in 1808 and went to England with that regiment being promoted to Lieutenant in 1812.
-He returned to the Colony in 1814 on the "Windham" as a member of 46th Regiment and purchased the estate of Hobartville near Richmond in 1816.
+He returned to the Colony in 1814 on the 'Windham' as a member of 46th Regiment and purchased the estate of Hobartville near Richmond in 1816.
 James went on to become a prominent settler in VDL and also served as a JP and Magistrate for the county of Cornwall, Port Dalrymple

 Two male convicts and one hundred and thirty female convicts arrived on the Experiment.
 Five or six female prisoners had died on the passage out.